 As a result of enactment of the Bipartisan Budget Act of 2013, sequester reduction on all subsidy payments owed to issuers of direct-pay Build America Bonds (including the Series 2010A Project J Bonds, the Series 2010A Project M Bonds and the Series 2010A Project P Bonds) was extended until 2023 (the "Sequester Reduction").
-The Sequester Reduction for federal fiscal year 2017 was 6.9%.
-The Sequester Reduction for federal fiscal year 2018 is 6.6%.
-The 2019 Sequester Reduction percentage will be announced at the end of the current federal fiscal year, which is September 30, 2018.
+Section 30101 of the Bipartisan Budget Act of 2018 extended the Sequester Reduction on all subsidy payments owed to issuers of direct-pay Build America Bonds until 2027.
+The Sequester Reduction percentage for the federal fiscal year ended September 30, 2018 was 6.6%.
+The Sequester Reduction percentage for the federal fiscal year ending September 30, 2019 is 6.2%.

-MEAG Power has entered into a credit agreement with two commercial banks in order to finance a portion of the costs of acquisition and construction and financing costs of Project P (such agreement, as amended from time to time, is referred to herein as the "Project P Credit Agreement").
-The initial borrowing under the Project P Credit Agreement was made on June 21, 2010 in order to pay the maturing principal of the Series 2009B Project P Notes.
-In order to evidence its obligation to repay borrowings made and to be made by MEAG Power pursuant to the Project P Credit Agreement, and interest thereon, MEAG Power has issued its Plant Vogtle Units 3&4 Project P Bond Anticipation Notes, Taxable Series 2010A (the "Series 2010A Project P Notes") to the banks that are parties to the Project P Credit Agreement.
-The Series 2010A Project P Notes constitute "Bonds" within the meaning of the Project P Bond Resolution and are on a parity with the Series 2010A&B Project P Bonds, the Series 2012A Project P Note hereinafter referred to and the Series 2015A Project P Bonds hereinafter referred to, except that the Series 2010A Project P Notes are not payable from amounts on deposit in the Debt Service Reserve Account in the Debt Service Fund established pursuant to the Project P Bond Resolution.
-Each Series 2010A Project P Note is issued in a maximum aggregate principal amount equal to the bank's commitment under the Project P Credit Agreement, and has a stated maturity date that is the same as the stated termination date of such bank's commitment thereunder.
-However, the Series 2010A Project P Notes constitute "Option Bonds" within the meaning of the Project P Bond Resolution.
-As such, the maturity thereof may be extended at the option of the holder thereof.
+In 2010, MEAG Power entered into a credit agreement with two commercial banks in order to finance a portion of the costs of acquisition and construction and financing costs of Project P (such agreement, as amended, is referred to herein as the "Original Project P Credit Agreement").
+The initial borrowing under the Original Project P Credit Agreement was made on June 21, 2010 in order to pay the maturing principal of the Series 2009B Project P Notes.
+In order to evidence its obligation to repay borrowings made and to be made by MEAG Power pursuant to the Original Project P Credit Agreement, and interest thereon, MEAG Power issued its Plant Vogtle Units 3&4 Project P Bond Anticipation Notes, Taxable Series 2010A (the "Series 2010A Project P Notes") to the banks that were parties to the Original Project P Credit Agreement.
+The Series 2010A Project P Notes constituted "Bonds" within the meaning of the Project P Bond Resolution and were on a parity with the Series 2010A&B Project P Bonds and the Series 2015A Project P Bonds hereinafter referred to, except that the Series 2010A Project P Notes were not payable from amounts on deposit in the Debt Service Reserve Account in the Debt Service Fund established pursuant to the Project P Bond Resolution.
+Each Series 2010A Project P Note was issued in a maximum aggregate principal amount equal to the bank's commitment under the Original Project P Credit Agreement, and had a stated maturity date that was the same as the stated termination date of such bank's commitment thereunder.
+However, the Series 2010A Project P Notes constituted "Option Bonds" within the meaning of the Project P Bond Resolution.
+As such, the maturity thereof could be extended at the option of the holder thereof.